 This is the UGREEN Tablet Stand.
 You can use it for tablets, phones and, of course, the Nintendo Switch.
 It’s solid and stable feeling, has a beautiful minimalist design, and is completely foldable and fits in a pocket so you can take it with you anywhere you and your Nintendo Switch go.

 You can also change the viewing angle to one of 10 different ones, depending on how you like to watch your Switch.
-Oh and yeah, it’s only $7.99 on Amazon.
+Oh and yeah, it’s inexpensive.

-If you can’t wait a couple of days to grab a tablet stand from Amazon, another option is your local IKEA.
+If you can’t wait a couple of days to grab a tablet stand from one of the online sellers, another option is your local IKEA.
 They too sell a similar tablet stand called the Isberget, and it’s only $2.99.

 Sure, it’s not adjustable or particularly portable but, if you prop your Switch in the shorter side of the two, it will now be at eye level and you can play on it comfortably for as long as you like without worrying that stupid kickstand is suddenly going to give way and break.
 It also comes in turquoise if you want something a bit less bland.